CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 SharePoint Migration API is recommended for all migrations to SharePoint Online and OneDrive for Business.
 For more information see the article here

 Change Conditions: Disable to use CSOM API which is much slower, not recommended.

+### SharePoint Storage (dynamic) <a name="shareposto"></a>
+{: .no_toc }
+Default: Office 365

+Microsoft’s Import Migration API requires the use of an Azure container for temporary storage.
+When (Office 365) is selected files and manifests will be uploaded to containers provided by Microsoft.
+(Azure Hosted) allows you to provide your own storage/containers.

+CloudM takes a snapshot of your destination using the Export Migration API which utilises storage containers.
+'Storage Account Name' and 'Storage Account Key' are required for both (Office 365 and Azure Hosted).

+Change Conditions: Only avilable if the options SharePoint Migration API is enabled.

+### Storage Account Name (dynamic) <a name="stoaccname"></a>
+{: .no_toc }
+Default: Blank

+The name of the Azure storage account.

+Change Conditions: Only avilable if the options SharePoint Migration API is enabled and SharePoint Storage is set to Azure Hosted.

+### Storage Account Key (dynamic) <a name="storacckey"></a>
+{: .no_toc }
+Default: Blank

+The access key for the Azure storage account.

+Change Conditions: N/A

 ### Retry Backoff (seconds) <a name="sretryback"></a>
 {: .no_toc }